MelissaPabst/SavvyDAPython/Week3/Class2.md

 dtype: bool
 >>>
 ```
+You can accomplish the same this with **.isna()**.
 In pandas, we refer to missing data as "**NA**" (not available), which may imply the data does not exist or was not observed.
 Cleaning up data involves doing analysis on the missing data in order to identify collection problems or biases caused by missing data.

 Python uses the "**None**" value, and is also treated as NA in object arrays: